-The financial statements, which have been prepared on a going concern basis, disclose a surplus of €36,590 in 2018 (2017: surplus €314) but there is still an excess of liabilities over assets of €39,730 as at 31 December 2018 (2017: deficit €76,320).
-The company is entirely reliant on continued grant funding from government and state agencies.
+The financial statements have been prepared on a going concern basis.

 The directors are satisfied that sufficient sources of funding will enable the company to continue to operate for the foreseeable future.
 These views are based on the company's plans and on the successful outcome of ongoing discussions with the various agencies which provide the company with its main sources of funding (Note 16).